ICI3D/ICI3D.github.io/daidd/schedule/index.md

 ---
 layout: page
 redirect: http://www.ici3d.org/DAIDD2018/schedule
+title: DAIDD Schedule
+tab: Programs
+longtitle: Clinic on Dynamical Approaches to Infectious Disease Data
+summary: DAIDD is a week-long modeling clinic that provides an introduction to dynamical models used in the study of infectious disease dynamics.
+Instruction focuses on the conceptual foundations of modeling and model formulation for infectious disease research.
 ---

 > Note that the schedule below shows the generic Clinic outline.
 The exact schedule for any given year's Clinic may differ.